Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 World Idol (Germany: SuperStar Weltweit, Middle East: SuperStar El Alaam) was the title of a one-off international version of the television show Pop Idol, featuring winners of the various national Idol shows around the world competing against each other.

-Judge Simon Cowell (from the original Pop Idol) was very critical of the format.
-He went as far as saying he hated it, in that it made the winners from the ten other Idol competitions into losers.
+Simon Cowell, who judged American Idol as well as the original Pop Idol, was very critical of the format.
+He went as far as to say he hated it, in that it made the winners from the ten other Idol competitions into losers.
 Cowell also thought many of the judges were trying to copy his abrasive style.
-Television critics also panned the program, particularly as the UK phone voting was profit-making, whereas tradition dictates that Christmas specials of such programmes donate profits to charity.
-It was also claimed that the show existed purely as a marketing exercise for Cowell and BMG to expose Will Young and Kelly Clarkson to wider audiences.
+Television critics also panned the programme, particularly as the UK phone voting was profit-making, whereas tradition dictates that Christmas specials of such programmes donate profits to charity.

 Results